OCA/webhook/base_web_hook/README.rst

 Known Issues
 ============

-* Security is too lax; public can read too much
+* Security is too lax; public can read too much.
+Maybe should also add a group for hooks..
 * Buffer length should be checked before ``httprequest.get_data`` calls

 Bug Tracker